chartgerink/2016tdm/README.md

 # Text- and Data Mining (TDM) case study

-The CrossRef API participants are retrieved from [here](http://www.crossref.org/tdm/participants.html).
+The CrossRef API participants are retrieved from [here](http://www.crossref.org/tdm/participants.html) and [here](http://tdmsupport.crossref.org/).
+Springer and TaylorFrancis are only represented in the second link, which is odd.

 ## Information retrieval